-Note: Imposing liability on the offending employee for harassment and/or sexual harassment shall not release the employer from respective liability.
-Liability may be imposed on an employer if he/she/it has become aware of the fact of harassment and/or sexual harassment and has not informed the Labour Inspection of said fact(s) and/or has not taken appropriate measures to prevent same.
+Note: Imposing liability on the offending employee for harassment and/or sexual harassment shall not release the employe from respective liability.
+Liability may be imposed on an employer if he/she/it has become aware of the fact of harassmen and/or sexual harassment and has not informed the Labour Inspection of said fact(s) and/or has not taken appropriate measure to prevent same.

-Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020 shall result in a fine in accordance with the procedure established by Article 77(1) of this Law, in triple the amount of a respective fine.
+Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020